 Primary Rhinoplasty is the first surgery a patient undergoes.
 This is usually a cosmetic procedure to improve nose appearance.

-Revision Rhinoplasty is second (or third) nose job surgery that may be needed to fix the results of a previous nose job.
-Patients generally need revision rhinoplasty when they are either unhappy with the aesthetic results from their first nose job or wish to fix any breathing problems incurred by the original surgery.
+Revision Rhinoplasty is second (or third) nose job surgery that may be needed to fix the results of a previous nose job procedure.
+Patients generally need revision rhinoplasty when they are either unhappy with the aesthetic results from their first nose job procedure or wish to fix any breathing problems incurred by the original surgery.

 Ethnic Rhinoplasty requires special techniques in order to preserve the patient’s ethnic identity.
 Our cosmetic surgeon has a thorough knowledge of many ethnicities’ characteristic facial anatomy and aesthetics and is able to improve the appearance of their noses without compromising their cultural identity.
 More information about Ethnic Rhinoplasty.